Portrait photo: Matthew Medeiros

 About.

-In an ongoing project with Hamilton students, Stewart explores how the coronavirus pandemic has impacted families’ schooling decisions and how these decisions are shaped by gender, social class and race.
+In an ongoing project with Hamilton students, Stewart explores how the coronavirus pandemic has impacted families’ management of carework.
 The project is designed to support students in gaining research and publication experience.

 Research.